Optimization of Cooling Load for Different Greenhouse Models in Malaysia

 Publisher: Gazi University

-IJRER is cited in SCOPUS, EBSCO, WEB of SCIENCE (Clarivate Analytics);
+IJRER is indexed in EI Compendex, SCOPUS, EBSCO, WEB of SCIENCE (Clarivate Analytics)and CrossRef.

-IJRER has been cited in Emerging Sources Citation Index from 2016 in web of science.
+IJRER has been indexed in Emerging Sources Citation Index from 2016 in web of science.

 WEB of SCIENCE in 2025;